FH Treatments

 • Inclisiran (Leqvio)

-While inclisiran is also a PCSK9 inhibitor, its mechanism of action is entirely different than the monoclonal antibodies discussed above.
-Inclisiran works inside our cells to prevent the production of PCSK9 protein.
-With less PCSK9 protein around our cells are better able to remove LDL from the blood.
+While inclisiran is also a PCSK9 inhibitor, it works differently from alirocumab and evolocumab.
+Inclisiran works inside the cells to prevent PCSK9 from being produced.
+With less PCSK9 around, cells can remove more LDL from the bloodstream.

-Incisiran is given as an injection in the health care providers (HCP) office.
-It is given at baseline, again 3 months later and then every 6 months always in the HCP’s office.
+This medication is given as an injection in the healthcare provider’s office.
+You’ll get your first shot, another one 3 months later, and then every 6 months after that – all in the healthcare provider’s office.